Epigene/Epigene.github.io/_posts/2016-08-13-Virtualbox_Linux_Setup.md

 Enter Linux in Virtualbox!

 #### Pros
 1. Free!
-Turn that Windows gaming rig into respectable development workstation with open source tools.
+Turn that Windows gaming rig into a respectable development workstation with open source tools.

 #### Cons
 1. You will be using Linux, you better know what you are doing...
 2. Can be a pain to set up.

 #### Difficulty and Time
-Difficulty: Medium - lots of tools and environments involved, but mainly configuration problemsolving
+Difficulty: Medium - lots of tools and environments involved, but mainly configuration problemsolving.
 Time: A good long afternoon.

 ## 1. The Windows Host